 Much like Facebook’s bull thesis, the bull thesis for video game publisher Activision Blizzard is very simple.

 Consumers love video games.
 This love for video games won’t die down anytime soon.
 Consumers will continue to love and play video games for the foreseeable future — and perhaps even more-so over the next few years, as some consumers remain hesitant to interact with people for fear of getting sick.

-Add on the fact that new consoles are launching later this year for the first time since 2013, and the Activision has huge upside potential in the new eSports world, and the writing is on the wall.
+Add on the facts that new consoles are launching later this year for the first time since 2013, and that Activision has huge upside potential in the new eSports world, and the writing is on the wall.

 Activision is a long-term winner, so buy ATVI stock on any and all near-term weakness.